quynhdinh/oj-x/REPORT.md

 ---

 ## 4. Non-Functional Requirements

-Security

-    Data Encryption: User data must be encrypted both in transit and at rest to ensure privacy and security.

 Usability

     User Interface: The system must have an intuitive and user-friendly interface accessible to users with varying technical skills.